marmelab/react-admin/docs/ReferenceField.md

 ```
 {% endraw %}

-**Note**: For prefetching to function correctly, your data provider must support [Relationships Embedding](./DataProviders.md#embedding-relationships).
+**Note**: For prefetching to function correctly, your data provider must support [Prefetching Relationships](./DataProviders.md#prefetching-relationships).
 Refer to your data provider's documentation to verify if this feature is supported.

 **Note**: Prefetching is a frontend performance feature, designed to avoid flickers and repaints.
 It doesn't always prevent `<ReferenceField>` to fetch the data.
 For instance, when coming to a show view from a list view, the main record is already in the cache, so the page renders immediately, and both the page controller and the `<ReferenceField>` controller fetch the data in parallel.
-The embedded data from the page controller arrives after the first render of the `<ReferenceField>`, so the data provider fetches the related data anyway.
+The prefetched data from the page controller arrives after the first render of the `<ReferenceField>`, so the data provider fetches the related data anyway.
 But from a user perspective, the page displays immediately, including the `<ReferenceField>`.
+If you want to avoid the `<ReferenceField>` to fetch the data, you can use the React Query Client's `staleTime` option.

 ## Rendering More Than One Field